Sefton419/CPC-Strategy-App/README.md

 product_name: STRING
 product_asin: STRING
 product_image_url: STRING
 ```

-Each product contains a keywords attribute with an array of keywords with the following properties:
+Each product contains a keywords attribute with an array of keywords, each containing the following properties:

 ```
 keyword_id: NUMBER
 keyword_name: STRING
 keyword_country: STRING
 ```

 Each keyword contains a ranks attribute with an array of rankings, each containing the following properties: